edgemesh/client/.github/ISSUE_TEMPLATE/portal-bug-report.md

 ---
 name: Portal Bug Report
-about: Report bugs found in Edgemesh's portal and API service
+about: Report bugs found in Edgemesh's Portal and API service

 ---